Bill Good Marketing

-One of the monumental challenges advisors face in this business is making enough time for clients, prospects, administrative functions, and everything else that needs to get done.
-So, without any doubt, an advisor’s most valuable resource is their time.
+One of the monumental challenges financial advisors face in this business is making enough time for clients, prospects, administrative functions, and everything else that needs to get done.
+So, without any doubt, a financial advisor’s most valuable resource is their time.

-As an advisor, your time is worth $25 a minute.
+As a financial advisor, your time is worth $25 a minute.
 (Yes, you read that right.)
 For every minute you work, you could be making $25.
 But only when you are meeting with clients and qualified prospects.
 That is the monetary value of your time.

 If your time is only worth that much when you are meeting with and talking to interested, qualified clients and prospects, what do you think happens to derail that?